dotboris/vuejs-serverside-template-xss/README.md

 `index.php` is a vulnerable PHP script. `fix-v-pre.php` and `fix-servervars-global.php` are fixed versions of the vulnerable script.

-The rest of this README walks through how to exploit the vulnerability, fixes the vulnerability and then discusses the scope and impact of such a vulnerability.
+The rest of this README walks through how to exploit the vulnerability, shows to to fix the vulnerability and then discusses the scope and impact of such a vulnerability.

 Note that this vulnerability is not specific to PHP nor is it specific to Vue.js.